stashapp/Stash-Docs/docs/Frequently-Asked-Questions.md

 The `ffmpeg.exe` and `ffprobe.exe` files should be placed in `C:\Users\YourUsername\.stash` on Windows.
 The `ffmpeg` and `ffprobe` files should be placed in `~/.stash` on macOS / Linux.

+### I'm having problem with my Docker image

+Third-party Docker images are more likely to be misconfigured and makes it harder to get support from the core Stash team.
+For best experience you should stay with official Stash Docker image.
+[Stash repository](https://github.com/stashapp/stash/tree/master/docker/production){:target="_blank"} and [DockerHub](https://hub.docker.com/r/stashapp/stash){:target="_blank"}.

 ---

 ## Other FAQs